Illia-Kozhara/L3Lab/README.md

 ### Summary:
   Web API with ASP.NET Core solution with data access against a MSSQL database using Entity Framework Core and Swagger API integration.
 - Program.cs  Services configuration including Swagger and CORS options.
 CORS making requests to a different domain ("https://localhost:4200") to all method types.
 - NoteController.cs CRUD provide controller class.
-- Data access provided by revository pattern trought **NoteRepository.cs** that realized **IRepository<TEntity, TPrimaryKey>** interface.
-Included by the **Dependency Injection** pattern.
+Get data from **NoteService.cs** service.
+- The **NoteService.cs** service passes data from the repository layer to the API layer (controller).
+It validate the data and convert it to a DTO type.
+- Data access is provided by the repository template through **GenericRepository<TEntity>**, which implements the **IGenericRepository<TEntity>** interface.
+GenericRepository is a repository class that provides basic CRUD operations on various IEntities.
 - AppDBContext.cs DbContext class provides access and managing DB`s data.
 To change path to SQL Server path, mannage "DefaultLocalHost" property in appsettings.json configuration file.
 - Note.cs Entity representation class.
 Used to configure migration and managing to transfer data to database.
 - NoteDTO.cs Data transfer class that represents Note entity.
 It is adopted object can be more convenient for clients or hide properties that clients are not supposed to view.
 - NoteMapper Singletone Note NoteDTO mapper.
 Map the view model object (NoteDTO) to the domain (Note) model object, then we would manually do for each property.
+-
 ## L3LabAngularUI
 ### Summary:
   Angular project SPA UI representation.